By Michael Lanza

 #2 Take Care of My Body

 Carrying weight on your back for miles taxes most people physically.
-I’ve learned from hundreds of backpacking trips, whether my pack is heavy or ultralight, that I’m going to feel significantly better that evening and the next morning, and sleep much better if I spend about 10 minutes stretching soon after I stop hiking for the day, while muscles are still warm.
+I’ve learned from scores of backpacking trips, whether my pack is heavy or ultralight, that I’m going to feel significantly better that evening and the next morning, and sleep much better if I spend about 10 minutes stretching soon after I stop hiking for the day, while muscles are still warm.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
 Find out more here.